Wähle deine Reisedaten, um einen Preis zu sehen

 OUR GOALS

-For many years, scuba divers have been illegally encouraging physical interactions with Tiputa bottlenose dolphins, especially with young individuals.
-Nowadays, some of Tiputa dolphins are highly tolerant to humans, making them particularly vulnerable to anthropogenic activities.
+For many years, scuba divers have been illegally encouraging physical interactions with Tiputa Pass bottlenose dolphins, especially with young individuals.
+Nowadays, some of the Tiputa dolphins are highly tolerant to humans, making them particularly vulnerable to anthropogenic activities.
 Indeed, overconfident animals may easily be injured by human activities, or even destroyed if they display intrusive or aggressive behavior toward humans.

 WHAT IS THE ROLE OF THE VOLUNTEER?

-First, the volunteers discover the dolphins' habitats and our monitoring program.
-Then, they are trained to identify the dolphins individually, to spot basic affiliative and agonistic dolphin behaviors, and to help collect underwater and shore-based photo and video data.
-They are asked not to attract or otherwise disturb the dolphins and other marine wildlife, but to adopt a passive attitude underwater.
-After the dives and shore-based sightings, the volunteers enter the data collected into our databases.
+They are then trained to identify the dolphins individually, to spot basic affiliative and agonistic dolphin behaviors, and to help collect underwater and shore-based photo and video data.

-Our 14-day missions need certified scuba divers with a minimum Open Water certification and an experience of at least 20 dives at sea.
-The volunteers must show their credential before starting diving with us.
-They must be in good physical and mental conditions and demonstrate good team spirit.
-They must not be too sensitive to seasickness.
+Our 14-day missions need certified scuba divers with minimum an Open Water certification and an experience of at least 20 dives at sea.

 WHAT ARE THE VOLUNTEER ACTIVITIES AND RESPONSIBILITIES?